mkuthan/mkuthan.github.io/_posts/2012-06-01-how-to-fail-software-project-fast-and-efficient.md

 > Everything should be written

-You can always use written document as a evidence, even if it is not valid anymore.
+You can always use written document as a evidence, even if it isn't valid anymore.

 > Don't allow to communicate development team with customers / end user